nick-orton/snpcc/README.md

 ## TODOs

+- BUG: If the server ip address is wrong then it just hangs with no error message
 - Refactoring
   - better use of asyncio. (use run)  Does API need to be an object?
 - color the streams